opnfv/apex/docs/release/installation/troubleshooting.rst

 to make a deployment.
 It also tries to explain possible issues you might find in the process of building or deploying an environment.

-After installing the Apex RPMs in the jumphost, some files will be located around the system.
+After installing the Apex RPMs in the Jump Host, some files will be located around the system.

 1.  /etc/opnfv-apex: this directory contains a bunch of scenarios to be